 Her love of sports marketing is driven by her lifelong athletic pursuits.
 Hailey is a former NCAA Division I College soccer player and team captain for The University of Utah Utes.
 She lives by the ocean in Redondo Beach with her wife and two dogs.

-David is a 20+ year marketing communications professional with a diverse background including: strategic planning, account management, PR and media.
+David is SVP, Strategy Director for GSD&M, He is a 20+ year marketing communications professional with a diverse background including: strategic planning, account management, PR and media.

-David joined Fitzco in 2015 from Hyundai Motor America where he oversaw national and regional advertising as well as paid and social media and lead management.
+David worked as Chife Strategy Officer at Fitzco from 2015 - 2020.
+Previously he was with Hyundai Motor America where he oversaw national and regional advertising as well as paid and social media and lead management.

 Prior, he worked at GSD&M advertising in Austin, where he served as Chief Strategist working across the agency’s full client roster and on business development.
 While at GSD&M, David held strategic and account leadership positions for the BMW account in the U.S. and globally.